XiTanna/XiTanna/README.md

 -->

 - 🔭 I’m currently working on the intricacies of atomic-level interfaces and transport phenomena within the electric double layer, with a particular focus on its dynamic processes of formation and relaxation, as well as the resultant heat generation.
-- 🌱 I’m currently applying constant potential molecular dynamics simulations and learning machine learning potentials to investigate chemical reactions at electrochemical interfaces.
+- 🌱 I’m currently learning the constant potential method and machine learning potentials to investigate chemical reactions at electrochemical interfaces.
 - 📫 How to reach me: tannxi99@gmail.com.
 - 😄 Pronouns: “The first sight is better than the last.”